nathgoutam93/HoltsOfSurvival/README.md

 9. Make sure `SplashScreen.tscn` is set to main scene
 10. Click on Play.

-## Contributing
+## Contributing ✨
 Contributions are greatly appreciated.
-- Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.
+Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.

+## License 🛡
+HoltsOfSurvival is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.